 Neurotoxic venom affects the nervous system

 Symptoms may include drowsiness, vomiting, increased sweating, blurred vision, drooping eyelids, slurred speech and difficulty in swallowing, speaking, breathing and weakness of other muscle groups.
 The respiratory muscles are gradually paralysed which leads to respiratory failure.
-Snakes with predominantly neurotoxic venom include the Black Mamba, Green Mamba, and all non-spitting cobras.
+Snakes with predominantly neurotoxic venom include the Black Mamba, Green Mamba, and some non-spitting cobras.

 Cytotoxic venom affects the tissue and muscle cells

 Symptoms may include immediate burning pain at the site of the bite followed by local swelling that could continue for several days.
 In severe cases the entire limb may swell.
 Local tissue necrosis is quite common and may result in the loss of a limb.
-Snakes with predominantly cytotoxic venom include the Puff Adder, Night Adders, Mozambique Spitting Cobra and Stiletto Snake.
+Snakes with predominantly cytotoxic venom include the Puff Adder, Rhombic Night Adder, Mozambique Spitting Cobra and Stiletto Snake.